Kumar Ponnambalam

-Gaasinather Gangaser Ponnambalam (காசிநாதர் காங்கேசர் பொன்னம்பலம்: 12 August 1938 – 5 January 2000; known as Kumar Ponnambalam) was a Sri Lankan lawyer and politician.
-Leader of the All Ceylon Tamil Congress, he was the party's presidential candidate in 1982.
-He was shot dead on 5 January 2000 in an assassination many suspect to be ordered by President Chandrika Kumaratunga.
+Gaasinather Gangaser Ponnambalam (காசிநாதர் காங்கேசர் பொன்னம்பலம்: 12 August 1938 – 5 January 2000; known as Kumar Ponnambalam or G. G. Ponnambalam Jr) was a Sri Lankan lawyer and politician.
+He was the son of G. G. Ponnambalam.
+As the Leader of the All Ceylon Tamil Congress, he was the party's presidential candidate in 1982.

 Early life and family

 Ponnambalam was born on 12 August 1938.
 He was the son of G. G. Ponnambalam, a leading Tamil politician and lawyer, and Rose Alagumani Clough.
 He was educated at St. Patrick's College, Jaffna and Royal College, Colombo.
 He studied at Aquinas University College, Colombo before joining King's College London, graduating with a LL.B. degree.
 He then proceeded to the University of Cambridge, graduating with an MA degree.
 He was a contemporary of leftist politician Vikramabahu Karunaratne at Cambridge.

 Ponnambalam married Yogalakshmi, a surgeon and eldest daughter of T. Murugesapillai, a former Additional Government Agent for Jaffna.
 They had a daughter (Mirinalini, a doctor) and a son (Gajendrakumar, lawyer and politician).